leonw774/lreng/README.md

 ## Closure

-Codes in function can access the identifier that is initialized in the same function where the function is define at the time it is called.
+Codes in a function can access the identifiers initialized or accessable in the scope where the function is defined at the time it is called.

 It enables the currying since the deeper function can use the identifiers outside of it.
 For example, in `scripts/closure.txt` we have this code:

 ```
 foo = a => {